 The policy's potential backfire effect is where Moritz sees the real danger.
 Rather than keeping jobs in America, he warns, the prohibitive fee will push companies to relocate entire operations to places like Istanbul, Warsaw, or Bangalore.
 It's a prediction that carries weight coming from someone who's watched global talent flows for decades and helped channel them into American success stories.

 Moritz points to some pretty compelling examples of H-1B program graduates who've shaped the modern tech landscape.
-Microsoft CEO Satya Nadella and CEO Sundar Pichai both came through the program, as did and CEO Elon Musk and Instagram co-founder Mike Krieger.
+Microsoft CEO Satya Nadella and Google CEO Sundar Pichai both came through the program, as did Tesla and Tesla CEO Elon Musk and Instagram co-founder Mike Krieger.
 These aren't just successful immigrants - they're leaders who've created hundreds of thousands of American jobs.